 Community Service: Kelli Ellsworth Etchison, LAFCU

 Kelli Ellsworth Etchison is chief marketing officer at LAFCU, where she manages marketing and public relations activities, internship and member education programs, develops and supports strategic initiatives and assists with product and service development.
 Ellsworth Etchison’s volunteerism spans from serving on the cleaning committee at her church to being tapped as the first African American female board chairperson for the YMCA of Metropolitan Lansing.
-Other community organizations in which she holds or has held leadership positions include the Lansing Community College Board of Directors, Greater Lansing Area Dr. Martin Luther King Jr. Holiday Commission, Capital Area United Way, Rotary Club of Lansing and the Mayor’s Drug Free Youth Committee.
-In 2017, she received the prestigious National Sojourner Truth Meritorius Service Award by the Greater Lansing Area Club.
+Other community organizations in which she holds or has held leadership positions include the Lansing Community College Foundation board of directors, Dr. Martin Luther King Jr. Commission of Mid-Michigan, Greater Lansing Area Dr. Martin Luther King Jr. Holiday Commission, Capital Area United Way, Rotary Club of Lansing and the Mayor’s Drug Free Youth Committee.
+In 2017, she received the prestigious National Sojourner Truth Meritorious Service Award by the Greater Lansing Area Club Chapter of the National Association of Negro Business and Professional Women’s Clubs.

 “I am extremely honored and grateful to be nominated and selected to receive such a prestigious award for doing something that I love; which is serving this amazing community,” said Ellsworth Etchison.